 Angram Reservoir, Scar House Reservoir (good fly fishing for wild brown trout - see the stillwater fly fishing page) and Gouthwaite Reservoir.
 These lakes tend to regulate the flow and protect the River Nidd from flooding following moderate rainfall, or particularly low flows in summer.
 Incidentally, Gouthwaite Reservoir is the only stillwater in England to contain grayling!
 The River Nidd goes on to join the River Ouse near York, a journey of over 30 miles.
 The River Nidd is a delightful little river, flowing through lovely countryside and is surrounded by many places of interest for the whole family, including the elegant spa town of Harrogate, Brimham Rocks (curious rock formations, long distance views and waymarked walks) and How Stein Gorge (limestone gorge, walkways and caves).

-Access to good fly fishing on the River Nidd is a little limited, certainly to the better areas, but I have access to the waters of Nidderdale Angling Club, probably the longest and best stretch on the river.
+Access to good fly fishing on the River Nidd is a little limited, certainly to the better areas.
+Nidderdale Angling Club have probably the longest and best stretch on the river, with day tickets available.
 Like most of the Yorkshire Dales rivers the River Nidd responds to most fly fishing methods, but I particularly like to fish the upstream nymph.
 The River Nidd, for most of its length in Upper Nidderdale, flows below a tree canopy, making casting upstream almost obligatory.
 A cast across stream usually ends up with your flies hanging from tree branches.
 This combined with the peat stained, fast flowing water, makes the upstream nymph my method of choice for fly fishing on the River Nidd, unless the trout and grayling are rising well.
 As with most Yorkshire Dales rivers, winter grayling fly fishing is not what it was, with numbers much reduced over recent years.

 Nidderdale is designated an AONB (Area of Outstanding Natural Beauty).
 Pateley Bridge is the focal point of the Dale, with many quaint shops and a lovely recreation park on the banks of the River Nidd.
 Pateley Bridge is also home to the Nidderdale Agricultural Show each September.
 Country shows are part of Dales life and make a great day out for the whole family.